Michael Millenson shares the history of how health care morphed into healthcare

 The two-word rule for “health care” is followed by major news organizations (New York Times, Washington Post, Wall Street Journal) and medical journals (New England Journal of Medicine, JAMA, Annals of Internal Medicine).
 Their decision seems consistent with the way most references to the word “care” are handled.

 Even the editorial writers of Modern Healthcare magazine do not inveigh against errors in medicalcare driving up costs in acutecare hospitals and nursinghomes.
 They write about “medical care,” “acute care” and “nursing homes,” separating the adjectives from the nouns they modify.
 Some in the general media go even farther, applying the traditional rule of hyphenating adjectival phrases; hence, “health-care reform,” just as you’d write “general-interest magazine” or “old-fashioned editor.”

-Most importantly of all, the Associated Press decrees that the correct usage is, “health care.”
-That decision is not substantive — there is absolutely no definitional difference between “health care” and “healthcare,” despite what you might read elsewhere — but stylistic as in The Associated Press Stylebook.
+Most importantly of all, the Associated Press (AP) decrees that the correct usage is, “health care.”
+That decision is not substantive—there is absolutely no definitional difference between “health care” and “healthcare,” despite what you might read elsewhere—but stylistic as in The Associated Press Stylebook.

 Isn’t spelling determined by dictionaries?
 Perhaps, but when you’re sharing content on deadline across the world, it helps if everyone agrees to refer to, say, the Midwest, not the Mid-West, and to use other common linguistic conventions.

 Stylebooks differ.
 The AP would say that health care is two words; the Chicago Manual of Style, popular in academia, would write that as 2 words, but agree with the premise.